HHSAPCompSci2020/capstone-project-gif-5/docs/README Ido, Franklin, and Gilad  - Dungeon (1).txt

 Our program is a dungeon crawling game.
 In the game your goal is to exit the dungeon by going from room to room.
 You see a bird’s eye view of your current room and the whole game would be 2D.
 To be able to move on to the next room, you would need to defeat all the enemies in the current room.
 The player would be able to defeat the enemies since they are a wizard with different elemental powers.
 By using these powers against the enemies you would do damage to them until they die.
-The powers will range from a normal magical burst, to a fire area of effect in front of you, a ground area of effect around you, an ice beam, and a lightning bolt.
+The powers will range from a normal magical burst, to a fire area of effect in front of you, an ice beam, and a lightning bolt.
 The enemies however won’t go down without a fight so we’ll have different types of enemies in each room trying to kill you before you kill them.
 Each enemy would have a different method of hurting you, be different sizes, and the player would need to use different abilities to defeat them.
-The player would need to defeat the enemy in order to continue and the rooms will be locked off until done so.
-Each room would also be different from one another, we want rooms to have things like pillars or bookshelves you can hide behind, or pits you can fall into and take damage and other stuff.
-Once you clear out all the rooms you would unlock the final room where you fight a boss battle against a really strong enemy (probably a dragon).
-After you defeat the boss you would beat the game.
+The player would need to defeat the enemies in order to continue and the rooms will be locked off until done so.
+Each room would also be different from one another, we want rooms to have things like pillars or bookshelves you can hide behind.
+Rooms get increasingly harder until you get to the last room which is the hardest.
+After you defeat it you would beat the game.
 If you would die at any time you would get a game over screen and have to restart the game.
 Our primary audience would be people from the ages of 5 - 19.
 This is because those types of people are bored in life and they want to have fun.
 There will be lots of cool mechanics and different types of monsters you can face.
-As you advance you will also gain new moves and new abilities.